Serendipity-zyf/TorchInsight/README.md

-# TorchPrint
+# TorchInsight

-TorchPrint is an enhanced PyTorch model analysis tool that provides functionality similar to torchinfo but with custom formatting and additional features.
+TorchInsight is an enhanced PyTorch model analysis tool that provides functionality similar to torchinfo but with custom formatting and additional features.

 ## Features